scrapy/scrapy/docs/topics/media-pipeline.rst

 2. The item is returned from the spider and goes to the item pipeline.

-3. When the item reaches the :class:`FilesPipeline`, the URLs in the ``file_urls`` field are scheduled for download using the standard Scrapy scheduler and downloader (which means the scheduler and downloader middlewares are reused), but with a higher priority, processing them before other
+3. When the item reaches the :class:`~files.FilesPipeline`, the URLs in the ``file_urls`` field are scheduled for download using the standard Scrapy scheduler and downloader (which means the scheduler and downloader middlewares are reused), but with a higher priority, processing them before other